-The 8000 BTU B+D air conditioner is rated for rooms between 100 and 150 square feet, and is designed to work with either sliding or double-hung windows.
-There are cooling, fan and dehumidification modes; while most condensation is released as a mist through the exhaust hose, there’s also a bucket inside the unit (that’s emptied via a drain hose when full) for any excess water that may build up when it’s really humid.
-You can set the thermostat to maintain a steady temperature from 64-90°.
+The 8,000 BTU Black+Decker air conditioner is suitable for rooms between 100 and 150 square feet, and it’s designed to work with sliding or double-hung windows.
+It offers cooling, fan, and dehumidification modes.
+While most condensation is expelled as mist through the exhaust hose, there’s also a built-in bucket (emptied via a drain hose when full) for excess water during high humidity.
+You can set the thermostat to maintain a temperature range from 64-90°F.

-This is a programmable unit that comes with LED digital display and a remote control, there’s a 24-hour timer with sleep mode, and the slide-out filter washes out quickly and easily under the faucet.
-It’s not silent, but it runs fairly quietly.
+This unit is programmable and features an LED digital display, a remote control, a 24-hour timer with a sleep mode, and a slide-out filter that’s easy to clean under the faucet.
+While not completely silent, it runs fairly quietly.

 It can be a bit tricky to correctly install the exhaust window panel and hose, but Black+Decker’s portable air conditioner is well-built, reliable and does a good job for a very good price.

 A closer look at the Black+Decker 8000 BTU Portable Air Conditioner:

 Friedrich P09B 9000 BTU ZoneAire Portable Room Air Conditioner